ila-w/c_space/README.md

 assets: This folder holds all imagery, video, etc simply stores things that make the application look pretty.

 ## Acknowledgements
-Created by Ila Wallace, Jacob Jones, and Orlando Gomez
+Made by Ila Wallace, Jacob Jones, and Orlando Gomez